PMArkive/NintendoClients_wiki/Eagle-Protocol.md

 [[Server List]] > Eagle (relay servers)
 ---

 Unlike most multiplayer games, Tetris 99 and Super Mario Bros.
-35 use a relay server instead of [Pia](PIA-Overview), which seems to be called eagle.
+35 use a relay server instead of [Pia](PIA-Overview), which is called eagle.
 Match making is still done with [NEX](NEX-Overview-(Game-Servers)), but when the session is ready, the server sends a [notification event](#notification-event) to the clients, which contains the url of the eagle server and a token.

 * [Notification Event](#notification-event)
 * [Server URL](#server-url)